Clery Act Information

-St. John Fisher College fully supports and enforces all College Policies as well as federal, state and local laws governing rape and sexual assault.
+St. John Fisher College fully supports and enforces all College policies as well as federal, state, and local laws governing rape and sexual assault.

 Sexual misconduct in any setting is prohibited at St. John Fisher College.
 For the purposes of this policy, sexual misconduct includes sex discrimination, intimate partner violence, sexual harassment, sexual assault, and sexual exploitation.

 Alleged violations of College policy will be subject to the Student Conduct Process for situations involving students or the process and procedures applicable to College employees for situations involving College employees.
-All St. John Fisher College students, faculty, staff, visitors and guests are expected to comply with federal, state, or local laws.
+All St. John Fisher College students, faculty, staff, visitors, and guests are expected to comply with federal, state, or local laws.

-The College recognizes its responsibility to develop and implement educational programs to help its students and employees to recognize and address sexual misconduct and/or remedy the effects of sexual misconduct and is committed to the prevention and/or reoccurrence of sexual misconduct in the College community.
+The College recognizes its responsibility to develop and implement educational programs to help its students and employees recognize and address sexual misconduct and/or remedy the effects of sexual misconduct and is committed to the prevention and/or reoccurrence of sexual misconduct in the College community.

 Confidential Support After a Sexual Assault